omarashzeinhom/js-webapp-libros-book-tracking-and-search-library/README.md

 2. Changed Font to Clicker Script & sizes were set to vw for website to be repsonsive

-3. Changed bookcover radius to be a circle at 25%
+3. Changed bookcover radius to be a little more rounded

-4.
+4. Changed Active State

+5. Added Responsive elements of css vw for text , width = 100% and so on

+6. Active state is recorded as JS 1st then the animation is just displayed in css and the active state is updated utilizing functional components

 ##### HTML5 Changes Done in /public/index.html/